 The guidance scholars receive from members of the SPlus community is invaluable.
 We create thoughtful mentor/mentee matches that amplify the program’s holistic and individualized support based on each student's personal and professional needs.

 There are lots of important qualities of a strong mentor, and these are some of our favorites:

 Source: BizCatalyst 360°

-Research shows that students of the global majority who come from low-income families and racial-ethnic minorities succeed academically when provided key supports: social-emotional and behavioral tools; adults who believe in them; and targeted programs teaching skills for the transition to and through college.
+Research shows that students of the global majority who come from low-income households succeed academically when provided key supports: social-emotional and behavioral tools; adults who believe in them; and targeted programs teaching skills for the transition to and through college.

 The beginning of college, especially for first-generation-to-college students, is a pivotal time for the introduction of a mentor.
-In our work, we are regularly reminded that college is not merely an extension of the high school experience, but one that poses a series of completely new, and often more complex, personal and academic challenges for low-income students, and especially those who are students of color at Predominantly White Institutions, or PWI.
+In our work, we are regularly reminded that college is not merely an extension of the high school experience, but one that poses a series of completely new, and often more complex, personal and academic challenges for students who are low-income, and especially those who are students of the global majority at predominantly white institutions, or PWI.